 Stiff muscles that are hard to move

-Withdrawal symptoms were found to occur more in people who were using high doses, especially for long periods, or if they used narcotics at the same time.
+Withdrawal symptoms were found to occur more in people who were using high doses, especially for long periods.
+As well as if they used narcotics at the same time.

 Tizanidine is in the drug class of alpha-2-adrenergic agonists.
 These drugs work to reduce nerve activity in the area of the spinal cord that controls muscles.
-This helps decrease muscle spasms.
-Tizanidine is not a narcotic.
+This helps decrease muscle spasms and ease pain without using a narcotic.

 Is Tizanidine Safe?

 This medication is safe to use as long as it is taken at prescribed levels.

 Mean muscle tone scores were reduced by 21% and 37% in people taking the medication.